 Flourish Mushroom Farm in Basuit, San Ildefonso, Bulacan.
 Flourish Farm provides mushroom production training and a quality fruiting bags supplier for small-scale mushroom farmers.

-Duran Farm Agribusiness and Training Center is a farm and resort, specializes in providing small-scale farmers with seedling both from good agricultural project and organic farming.
+Duran Farm Agribusiness and Training Center is a farm and resort, specializing in providing small-scale farmers with seedlings both from good agricultural projects and organic farming.
 The farm is an authorized TESDA accredited training center that provides comprehensive training and workshops for novice farmers or those who wish to shift careers to become full-time farmers.

-The farm resort is ideal venue for trainings and seminar, in fact TESDA utilized the place to administer organic farming and native weaving.
+The farm resort is an ideal venue for training and seminar, in fact TESDA utilized the place to administer organic farming and native weaving.
 They sell minasa, a popular Bulacan biscuit; organic honey and organic seeds.
-Aside from club house, it has conference building, wellness center, library and organic farm.
+Aside from the club house, it has a conference building, wellness center, library and organic farm.

 Enjoy the tranquility of rural life – the nature, fresh air, good food and holistic health.

-By the way, Bulacan culinary experience from this trip will be posted at Foodamn Philippines blog soon!
+By the way, Bulacan culinary experiences from this trip are posted at Foodamn Philippines blog!